m2l33k/My-Portfolio/README.md

 ## ✨ Features

-- **Responsive Design:** Fully responsive layout that looks great on all devices, from mobile phones to desktops.
+- **Responsive Design:** Fully responsive layout that looks great on all devices, from mobile phones to desktops....
 - **Dynamic Sections:** Includes dedicated sections for:
   - Hero & Introduction
   - Education & Certifications